SDooman/bootstrap-data-1/unit_1/unit_1.md

 ### Materials:
  - Google Drive
- - Demo CSV File
+ - Presidents CSV File
  - Editing Environment (Pyret Editor)

 ### Preparation:
  - Computer for each student (or pair)
  - Each student has Google account
- - Demo CSV is loaded onto each computer
+ - Presidents CSV is loaded onto each computer

 ## <a id="intro"></a> Introduction
 Welcome to Bootstrap Data 1!
 In this course, you will learn about